momentobooth/momentobooth/documentation/src/getting_started.md

   - As cross compilation with native libraries is pretty challenging and GitHub not supporting Apple Silicon runners yet as of 2023 Q3, native Apple Silicon builds for macOS cannot be provided yet.
   - This will be fixed when Apple Silicon runners are made available by GitHub.
   - **Workaround**: Use the Intel/x86_64 builds for now.
 These should work on Apple Silicon machines without any performance or hardware compatibility issues.
+- Live view through gPhoto2: Currently only Nikon D3400 and Sony α6400 have been tested.
+  - As many Nikon cameras use the same commands for activating and deactivating live view, other Nikon DSLR models which support live view over USB may work.
+  - Many mirrorless (non-DSLR) cameras may work fine anyway due to live view mode being activated automatically (e.g. Sony α6400).
+  - The camera handling code is written with future special cases for different brands and models in mind, however we do not have any devices available for development and testing currently.
+  - **Workaround**: Try the different options available in the settings screen.
+If these don't work, your help might needed to fix the issue if possible at all.
+Please let us know by [raising an issue on GitHub](https://github.com/h3x4d3c1m4l/momento-booth/issues/new).
+Be sure to first check whether your model is listed on the [gPhoto2 compatibility list](http://www.gphoto.org/proj/libgphoto2/support.php).
+We might be able to expand the compatibility of the application with some remote testing.
+No guarantees however.

 ## Minimal hardware (mostly useful for testing/development)